erik-sn/stadium-api/static/media/contribute.50832990.md

 * Click `+`.
 * Edit the information that will be displayed on our webpage as you desire.
 By default, your repository's `README` will also be displayed.
 * Submit your environment.
-* We will be informed about your submission and check whether the repository is valid.
-* Once we have accepted the submission, it will appear under `Recent Environments` for everyone to see!
+* You are done!
+You environment should now appear under `Recent Environments` for everyone to see!

 ## Add your environment to the scigym library